 The Thruston phase is distinguishable from the Spencer and Dowd phases through its settlement patterns, construction, and material culture.
 First, settlement patterns changed: the hamlets and farmsteads of the previous phase were abandoned, and palisaded villages became the dominant settlement pattern throughout the Nashville Basin.
 Mound construction ceased, and existing substructure mounds were converted for use as cemeteries.
 The construction of wall-trench houses became more prevalent, and the “stone-box grave” internment continued.

 Material culture also saw distinct changes.
 Mississippian Plain dominated ceramics, followed in frequency by Bell Plain, and less frequently Kimmswick Fabric Impressed and Plain types.
 Decorated wares, incised and/or punctated, appear to make up only a miniscule portion of any Thruston phase ceramic assembly.
 These decorated types, primarily known from their mortuary contexts, consist of Mathews Incised, often with zoomorphic/anthropomorphic strap handles, and negatively painted wares.
 Red-slipped and cord-marked surface treatments are absent in Thruston phase assemblages (Smith 1992).
 Vessel forms were predominately globular or subglobular jars, often with loop, strap, or lug handles.
 Jars are the only forms reproduced as miniature vessels (Walling et al. 2000).
-The Thruston phase marks the initial appearance of carafe-necked bottles, full-figured effigy bottles, simple hemispherical bowls with notched horizontal appliqué strips, anthropomorphic and zoomorphic effigies, and strap handles.
+The Thruston phase marks the initial appearance of carafe-necked bottles, full-figured effigy bottles (see image drawing below), simple hemispherical bowls with notched horizontal appliqué strips, anthropomorphic and zoomorphic effigies, and strap handles.
 Fish, bird, and beaver effigies on restricted or incurvate rim bowls are also characteristic of the Thruston phase (Smith 1992).
 Expressive ceramic items, such as pottery “trowels,” ceramic disks, and earplugs are associated with this phase.

 Thruston phase lithic assemblages include small triangular, serrated points (Sand Mountain) and varieties of chipped and ground-stone artifacts (Moore and Smith 1993; Smith 1992).
 Chipped bifacial eccentric or “ceremonial” artifacts made from Dover chert are encountered in the assemblages, including mace, sword, and claw forms.
 Other chipped and ground stone artifacts seen are hoes, often of Dover or Mill Creek chert, celts, discoidals, and a variety of more utilitarian items.
 In addition to the previously mentioned Dover and Mill Creek cherts, other nonlocal materials include greenstone, copper, galena, mica, and ocher (Smith 1992).